 At school, my first class was, blissfully, art.

 "Alright class," the teacher, Mrs. Vista, announced.
 "Since it's the first day of spring, I want you all to draw a picture of your favorite flower.
 I want color!
 No white.
-I will allow an exception for those of you who use a large amount of detail.
 Begin!"

-I pulled out my rather large sketch pad and drew a black and white rose with dew drops sliding off the pedals.
-I smiled to myself as I looked at my finished work...until my hand started cramping.
+I pulled out my rather large sketch pad and drew a rose with dew drops sliding off the pedals.
+I smiled to myself as I looked at my finished work...until a dull throb started in my head.

-I flipped to a blank page, closed my eyes, and let my hand go to work.
+Recognizing the sing, I flipped to a blank page.
+Closing my eyes, and let my hand go to work.
 My stomach flipped when I saw what I had drawn.
 It was the killer, surrounded by a surprising amount of carnage, with a bloody switch blade in his hand.
-As usual, he had no face, but I could tell that he was thin and obviously very strong, with a shock of frost white hair.
+As usual, he had no face.
+He was lean and obviously very strong, with a shock of frost white hair and broad shoulders.

 "Mrs. Vista, may I go to the bathroom?"
 I croaked, raising my hand.